Board of Directors

 Wendell served as Counsel to the Deputy Attorney General of the United States Department of Justice, where he participated in oversight of the Antitrust, Tax and Civil Divisions, as well as the Office of the Pardon Attorney, the Community Relations Service and the United States Parole Commission.
 In this capacity, he also helped to improve and implement DOJ policies and programs such as the Attorney General’s Honors Program and the Drug Free Work Zone Program.
 Wendell also served as a Special Assistant U.S. Attorney in the District of Columbia, where he handled all aspects of trial litigation, including motions, examinations of fact and expert witnesses at trial, opening and closing arguments sentencing, and post-trial motions and arguments.
 Previously, as a prosecutor in the Richmond Commonwealth Attorney’s Office, Wendell prosecuted over 100 criminal trials.
 Committed to pro bono work, he has represented criminal defendants in Federal Project Exile and Project Safe Neighborhood cases and obtained a five-figure state court jury verdict on behalf of a tenant in a fraud suit against a notorious Richmond landlord.

 Mr. Williams has founded and served as an executive in various construction services companies around the country.
-Currently, he is the Chairman and principal owner of Williams Enterprises of Georgia, Inc., a company controlling six subsidiaries active in the steel industry in the southeastern United States, as well as the Chairman and CEO of Bosworth Steel Erectors, Inc., a major erector of steel products in the southwestern United States.
-In addition, he is managing partner and principal owner of Industrial Alloy Fabricators and Structural Concrete Products, LLC, both of which are located in Virginia.
+Currently, he is the Chairman and principal owner of Williams Enterprises of Georgia, Inc., a company controlling eight subsidiaries active in the steel industry in the southeastern United States, as well as the Chairman and CEO of Bosworth Steel Erectors, Inc., a major erector of steel products in the southwestern United States.
+In addition, he is managing partner and principal owner Structural Concrete Products, LLC, located in Virginia.

 Mr. Williams received a Bachelor of Civil Engineering from the Georgia Institute of Technology.
 Upon graduation, he served in the Navy and was stationed in California.

 Mr. Williams has remained active at Georgia Tech, and served as a Trustee of the Alumni Association.
 In 2012 he was inducted into the College of Engineering’s Hall of Fame.
-He lives in Vienna, Va with his wife.
-They have two sons and two grandchildren.
+He lives in Vienna, VA with his wife.
+They have two married sons and two grandchildren.